Genre: YA 14+

 This face is mine, only so much better.

-I lean a little closer, expecting it all to end any second.
-Theo will come burp me awake or the clock radio will blare or the phone will ring or something will end the dream that just got really, really good.
+to end any second.
+Theo will come burp me awake or the clock radio

 But none of that happens.
 I get even closer, squinting in disbelief, then my eyes widen in happy shock.

-Look at my hair!
-No, not my hair.
-Not my thin, drab, lifeless hair that Mom always apologizes for giving me, promising highlights for my next birthday.
-This hair is just…shampoo commercial worthy.
+hair.
+Not my thin, drab, lifeless hair that Mom always apologizes for

-And my eyes?
-They’re still big, wide set, but the blue-gray I’m used to seeing is green now, almost emerald.
-Contacts?
-I blink, but nothing changes.
+set, but the blue-gray I’m used to seeing is green now, almost emerald.

-My fingers graze my skin, which is buttery smooth, my cheekbones more prominent, my nose a tad smaller, but still mine.
+still mine.
 And look at that chin!
-Is that a little cleft in the middle?
-Omigawd is that not the cutest thing ever?
+Is that a little cleft in the

 I take a step back, a smile unstoppable.
 The braces are off!